 I do this work because I get it.
 I’ve been there.
 I’m the guy in the quote that knows the way out.
 Now, don’t get me wrong-Your way out is going to be unique and different from mine.
 But I remember *that* feeling.
 So my plan to is walk right alongside of you to help you discover your path to climbing out of the hole.
 You can do this.

 I am a firm believer that:

-1. Life in color is preferable to the bleak, grey life with an eating disorder (or other mental health issue).
+1. Life in color is preferable to the bleak, grey life with disordered eating, depression, anxiety, or any other mental health struggle.

 2. That life is color is possible for anyone.

 I founded this practice because I believe in your ability to find freedom.
 My aim is to help you create the necessary changes while providing safety, and connection in a collaborative relationship.